When it's all on the line.

 In a multi-million dollar real estate fraud matter, Chase helped reach a favorable settlement on behalf of a plaintiff group involving the purchase and construction of real estate for an oil terminal in Corpus Christi.
 Cause No. 2015-63174; Harris County, Texas.

 When a technology services company had been sued for $2.75 million in alleged deceptive trade damages, Chase successfully obtained summary judgment in favor of his client on all counts.
 Chase then negotiated a settlement in favor of his client for its unpaid invoices.
 Cause No. 366-00888-2015; Collin County, Texas.

-In a case brought under the Texas Deceptive Trade Practices Act by a consumer seeking $180,000 in damages, a Dallas arbitrator awarded a take-nothing award in favor of Chase’s client.
-Cause No. DC-14-02536; Dallas County, Texas.
+In two cases brought against an automobile dealer under the Texas Deceptive Trade Practices Act by consumers seeking more than $180,000 and $200,000 in damages respectively, Chase obtained take-nothing awards in favor of his client in arbitration.
+Cause Nos.
+DC-14-02536 and CC-17-03822-B; Dallas County, Texas.

 Chase defended and obtained a dismissal and an award of attorney’s fees in favor of his client in a fiduciary duty case.
 Cause No. 429-01389-2017; Collin County, Texas.

 In a dispute over business ownership by a divorced couple almost ten years after their divorce, Chase sued to recover ownership and millions of dollars in unpaid distributions for his client.
 The case settled privately prior to trial.
 Cause No. 380-00865-2017; Collin County, Texas.